rhiaro/questforbrothers/notes/places.md

 ## The Co-operating Autonomous Regions of South Balan

-This region of the continent is filled with marshes and lakes, and is separated from the rest of East Balan by a small mountain range.
+This region of the continent is filled with jungle, marshes and lakes, and is separated from the rest of East Balan by a small mountain range.
 It is populated by very peaceful people, who temporarily (from the outset) allied with East Balan against Tantonia during the Last Balan War and then immediately returned to how they were before.
 The region contains thousands of small autonomous collectives who share resources between themselves according to need.
 Concepts of ownership are loose and unimportant.

 People freely move between collectives in order to better purpose skills and experience.
 Within most collectives, individual wealth can be accrued, but when anyone dies their resources are redistributed to those who need it most.
 Because of this, people tend to invest in their community while they are alive.
 It is encouraged or even expected that everyone take up temporary residency in two or three other collectives over their lifetimes to learn and share skills.
 Everyone is entitled to periods of personal development, betterment or wealth accrual as their base needs are taken care of by the community at all times.
 Leadership roles are rotated between all adults who meet certain pre-requisites (around visiting other collectives, service in the community, etc).